 Zebras Have to Know Everything

 A Zebra’s first training starts with a video about the history of ballooning and evolves into sessions with real pilots and extensive balloon scenarios.
-With their noticeable outfits, LD’s are approached by a good amount of the three-quarters of a million people that make the trek to the Balloon Fiesta with questions that range from Albuquerque Box science to porta potty locations.
+With their noticeable outfits, LD’s are approached by a good amount of the three-quarters of a million people that make the trek to the Balloon Fiesta with questions that range from to porta potty locations.
 They happily answer these questions, all while focused on safely launching hundreds of balloons in a narrow window of time.

 Zebras Work With the Same Balloon Fiesta Pilots Each Year